anhvlttfs/blog/docs/homelab-day-2.md

 - Roles installed: Active Directory Domain Services and DNS Server
 - IPv4 addresses: `192.168.1.10` for DC01 and `192.168.1.11` for DC02

+### Configure roles & services for domain controllers

+For the first deployment of the server in the network, I would recommend that the first DNS entry is the DNS of itself (**but not `127.0.0.1`**, I will explain later)

 ![Configure static IPv4 on DC01](/homelab-setup-day-2/static-ipv4-dc01.png)

-> I would recommend using a deployment template in case a massive deployment like deploying domain controllers for a network like this case.
-You can review [Domain Controller template here](/homelab-setup-day-2/DomainController_DeploymentConfigTemplate.xml)
->
-> You can automate the installation process by using Powershell command in Windows Server:
->
-> ```powershell
-> Install-WindowsFeature -ConfigurationFilePath ".\DomainController_DeploymentConfigTemplate.xml"
-> ```
+Another consideration is quit the [Evaluation mode and Updating the server](/docs/homelab-day-1/#download--install-new-windows-hypervisor-host-on-hv01) to the latest version (which explains why I set the secondary DNS entry of the DC01 is `1.1.1.1` - you can configure any public DNS server out there).

+### Run the prequisite checks

-After installing roles for the domain controllers, it is recommend to run a quick check before promoting computer to domain controller ([You can download the script in there or copy below](/homelab-setup-day-2/Run-Prequisites.ps1))
+Before performing any further step, it is recommend to run a quick check ([You can download the script in there or copy below](/homelab-setup-day-2/Run-Prequisites.ps1))

 ```powershell
 # Run network check